Accessibility Options

 But, only a couple words fit this sentence's meaning.

-But do they?
+But how do they understand words?
 Let's explore.

 Closer or Further?